tamunoWoks/git_notes/README.md

 Below is a list of commonly used Git commands on Windows, along with explanations and examples:
 ## 1. git init
-git init is a command in the Git version control system used to initialize a new Git repository in the current directory.
+The git init is a command in the Git version control system used to initialize a new Git repository in the current directory.
 When you run this command, Git creates a hidden folder named .git in the current directory.
 This folder contains all the metadata and objects for the Git repository.
 ##### Syntax:
 ```bash
 cd my_project